天下皆知美之爲美,

 Precisely because he does not dwell, his merit does not depart.

-Chapter 2 of the Tao Te Ching is one of classical Chinese philosophy's most compact and rigorous arguments — a text that operates simultaneously as logic, poetry, and political theory.
-Its three-part architecture is clearer in the Mawangdui silk manuscripts than in the received tradition: a diagnosis (collective cognition of beauty generates ugliness), a set of ontological laws sealed by the lost phrase 恆也 (héng yě, "such is the eternal constant"), and a prescription for the sage who understands those laws.
-The summary phrase 恆也 was lost from the received text through the Han-dynasty naming taboo on Emperor Hui's personal name, Liu Heng (劉恆), whose character scribes systematically replaced with — and then apparently dropped entirely when the resulting 常也 felt redundant.
-Two millennia of readers have therefore lacked the text's explicit claim that the six pairs of opposites are not observations but eternal principles.
+Chapter 2 of the Tao Te Ching is a text that operates simultaneously as logic, acoustic architecture, and political theory.
+Its three-part structure emerges with greatest clarity from the Mawangdui silk manuscripts, where the phrase 恆也 (héng yě, "such is the eternal constant") closes the six-pair sequence before 是以 pivots to the sage's conduct.
+The received tradition lost this phrase through the Han-dynasty naming taboo on Emperor Hui's personal name 劉恆 (Liú Héng) — scribes replaced 恆 with 常 throughout the text and, in this instance, appear to have dropped the entire summary clause.
+Two millennia of readers have lacked the manuscript's explicit framing: the six pairs are not observations but eternal laws.

-The 音聲 (yīn shēng) couplet is the chapter's most philosophically dense single line and its most pointed engagement with Confucian thought.
-The Record of Music (禮記·樂記) draws the distinction precisely: 聲成文謂之音 — "when sound achieves pattern, it is called yīn."
-Raw acoustic event () and organised musical tone () define each other as surely as being and non-being do; the Laozi appropriates the Confucian music-theory distinction and dissolves its hierarchy into mutual dependence.
-What the Confucians used to justify ritual music as an instrument of governance, the Laozi uses to illustrate the universality of complementary constitution.
-The subtle polemical move is invisible in translation.
+The 音聲 (yīn shēng) couplet is the most philosophically compressed single line in the six-pair sequence, and the most pointed in its engagement with the Confucian tradition.
+The Mao Preface to the Book of Songs (毛詩大序) draws the distinction precisely: 聲成文謂之音 — "when sound achieves pattern, it is called yīn."
+Raw acoustic event (聲) and organised musical tone (音) define each other as surely as being and non-being do.
+The Yueji (禮記·樂記) builds an entire cosmology on this hierarchy: 凡音之起,由人心生也 — "all music arises from the human heart."
+The Confucians used the 音/聲 distinction to justify ritual music (禮樂) as an instrument of governance.
+The Laozi appropriates the distinction and dissolves its hierarchy into mutual dependence.
+Tone does not transcend sound; tone and sound constitute each other.
+The polemical move is invisible in translation but would have been unmistakable to a Warring States audience.

 The chapter's second half delivers its practical conclusion through a cascade of paradoxes that all share the same logical structure: X, yet not the ego-appropriation that usually follows X. The sage generates without possessing, acts without presuming, completes without settling.
-The Mawangdui manuscripts use the archaic negative (fú) consistently throughout this section — 弗始,弗有,弗恃,弗居,弗去 — where the received text alternates between and .
-This archaic consistency is not merely orthographic; in classical grammar implies a transitive object, suggesting these refusals are directed acts — the sage does not possess them, does not presume upon it — rather than intransitive states of being.
+The Mawangdui manuscripts use the archaic negative 弗 (fú) consistently throughout — 弗始,弗有,弗恃,弗居,弗去 — where the received text alternates between 弗 and 不.
+In classical grammar, 弗 implies a grammatical object where 不 does not require one.
+These refusals are transitive acts: the sage does not possess them, does not dwell there.
+The received text's editorial smoothing has flattened this grammatical texture.

-The formula 生而不有,為而不恃,功成而弗居 is one of the Laozi's deliberate structural motifs, appearing verbatim in chapters 10 and 51 as the definition of 玄德 (xuándé, "mysterious virtue").
-Chapter 2 is not recycling material from later chapters; it is generating a template that later chapters will apply — first to the sage's governance (ch.
-10), then to the Dao's own creative process (ch.
-51).
-The progression from sage to Dao is instructive: the sage can aspire to the Dao's generativity only because he has first understood, in chapter 2, why possessing and dwelling are inimical to it.
+The formula 生而不有,為而不恃,功成而弗居 is one of the Laozi's deliberate structural motifs, recurring verbatim in chapters 10 and 51 as the definition of 玄德 (xuándé, "dark / mysterious virtue").
+Chapter 2 is where this template is first laid down, identified with the sage's conduct.
+The progression from sage (ch.
+2) to sage-as-ruler (ch.
+10) to the Dao's own generativity (ch.
+51) is instructive: the sage can aspire to the Dao's manner of creation only because he has first understood, in chapter 2, why possessing and dwelling are structurally inimical to it.
+The three refusals trace the ego's possible appropriations of work at every stage: at the moment of creation (生), at the moment of sustained action (爲), and at the moment of completion (功成).
+The sage refuses the ego-claim at each.